-Main responsibility is to coordinate and provide support for state testing: STAAR 3-8, STAAR EOC, STAAR Alternate 2, TELPAS, and TELPAS Alternate.
-Campuses are responsible for distributing test results to students/parents, and are encouraged to do so by sharing the information that explains how to log on to the Texas Assessment Management System Student Portal to access scores electronically.
+❖ Main responsibility is to coordinate and provide support for state testing: STAAR 3-8, STAAR EOC, and TAKS.
+Provides testing information for Out-of-School TAAS/TAKS/EOC students.
+Assessment results are distributed to campus and district personnel in a timely manner for program placement and credit.
+Campuses are responsible for distributing test results to students/parents.
 Works with campuses to support Credit by Exam testing for credit recovery and acceleration.
-Students in need of the services offered by the Assessment Office must contact their school administrator or counselor.
-For more information please call (915) 230-2722.
+Students in need of the services offered by the Testing Center must contact their school administrator or counselor.
+For more information please call (915) 236-7700.